lupyuen/lupyuen.github.io/src/pinecone.md

 1. I'm not a Pine64 employee and I'm not paid by Pine64 to write these articles on BL602.

-    Pine64 sponsors my coffee ([as a GitHub Sponsor](https://github.com/sponsors/lupyuen)) and they send me samples for evaluation and experimentation.
+    Pine64 sponsors my coffee ([as a GitHub Sponsor](https://github.com/sponsors/lupyuen)) and they send me samples (of gadgets, not coffee) for evaluation and experimentation.

     (I'm not connected to Bouffalo Lab either)